sahanasjay/data_journalism_portfolio/README.md

 The majority of the code in this repository was written by me.

-## Coding web scraper for Library of Congress website
- [text here]

 ## Analysis of national OSHA records

 The weighted comparative analysis in [OSHA_investigation_samples.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/howard_center_OSHA_investigation_examples/OSHA_investigation_samples.Rmd) on OSHA complaints in federal and state-plan states returned one of the key findings in the Howard Center for Investigative Journalism's stories on worker safety during COVID-19.

 The analysis I did to get a count of outbreaks in New Mexico stores revealed that nearly all the Walmart-owned stores in the state had seen an associated coronavirus outbreak.

-Working on this project has exponentially increased my data analysis skills: in addition to learning how to create for loops and functions, I grew more comfortable with baseR, the tidyverse package, the lubridate package, the janitor package and many others.
+Working on this project  exponentially increased my data analysis skills: in addition to learning how to create for loops and functions, I grew more comfortable with baseR, the tidyverse package, the lubridate package, the janitor package and many others.

 I have a byline on the project, which was published on [AP](https://apnews.com/article/coronavirus-pandemic-health-business-caf5e31d883a18deae6cd367a5ee8978) and picked up by several notable outlets — including [The Washington Post](https://www.washingtonpost.com/business/walmart-sales-soared-essential-workers-got-scant-protection/2021/05/12/a4fe5d6a-b33f-11eb-bc96-fdf55de43bef_story.html).
 Read the full version on the Howard Center website [here](https://cnsmaryland.org/2021/05/12/as-walmart-sales-soared-workers-got-scant-covid-19-protection-from-osha/).